mewoocat/Knights-Tour-Backtracking-Algorithm/README.md

 ![Example Output](Output.png)

-Function
+Function:
-        This program is backtracking solution to the Knight's Tour problem for n x n grid.
+        - This program is backtracking solution to the Knight's Tour problem for n x n grid.
-        Program takes input for grid size and starting position on the grid.
+        - Program takes input for grid size and starting position on the grid.
-        The backtracking algorithm searches down each possible solution path until a solution is found.
+        - The backtracking algorithm searches down each possible solution path until a solution is found.
-        If a solution is not found then the function returns false.
+        - If a solution is not found then the function returns false.

+Dependecies:
+  - Python 3

 Usage
     Download knights.py